 Rocket propulsion is a fascinating technology.
-A technology that generates thrust which moves any aircraft through the air.
-But do you know the rocket technology was invented by the Chinese in the 13th century?
-Well, of course rockets were then not used for any kind of spacecraft, but for military use instead.
-One such ancient rocket launch was the “wasp nest,” an arrow launcher which was launched by the Ming dynasty army in 1380.
+A technology that generates enough thrust to move an aircraft through the air.
+But do you know that rocket technology was invented by the Chinese in the 13th century?

 Based on Propulsion

 1. Solid-Propellant Rocket